mayankshah1607/Enigma-Microservices/README.md

 # Evento-Microservices
-Microservices for "Evento" by IEEE-VIT
+Microservices for "Enigma" by IEEE-VIT